andrewkingme/andrewkingme.github.io/_work/Revit-Model-Health-Report.md

   - revit
   - dynamo
   - python
+redirect_from:
+  - /work/Model-Health-Report/
 ---

-With the introduction of `.GetWarnings()` in the Revit 2018 API, I recently started retooling my model health check scripts from scratch.
+With the introduction of `.GetWarnings()` in the Revit 2018 API, I recently retooled my model health check scripts from scratch.
 For those out there with a similar mindset, here is a very approachable starting point that can be easily expanded to include your desired metrics.

 <!--more-->

 ### Dynamo Definition

-The following definition is a framework for my ultimate goal to include a few dozen data-points.
+The following definition is an expandable framework currently outputting three data-points.

-{% include image.html image="Model-Health-Report-001.png" %}
+{% include image.html image="Revit-Model-Health-Report-001.png" %}

 ### Python Code: Get Warnings